Topic for Debate: Why HR Prefers to Live in a World of Pretensions?

 Dear all,

-It is a common knowledge that many times people quit their job out of sheer frustration.
-They could be frustrated because of overwork, bullying by the seniors, unreasonable targets, politicking at the workplace, marginalisation because of caste, creed, religion etc. groupism, underpayment, unjustified work their stature and so on.
-However, HR prefers that the real reason be kept under the wraps.
+It is common knowledge that many times people quit their jobs out of sheer frustration.
+They could be frustrated because of overwork, bullying by the seniors, unreasonable targets, politicking at the workplace, marginalization because of caste, creed, religion, etc., groupism, underpayment, unjustified work their stature, and so on.
+However, HR prefers that the real reason be kept under wraps.

-Against this backdrop, the question arises is that why HR prefers false replies than the truth?
+Against this backdrop, the question arises: why does HR prefer false replies to the truth?
 Is telling lies part of positive thinking?
-Why telling truth is considered as negative thinking?
+Why is telling the truth considered negative thinking?

 Can HR/Training professionals put forth their views?